-RECOMMEND that City Council APPROVE HDR (High Density Residential) One Year Plan designation.
+► RECOMMEND that City Council APPROVE MDR (Medium Density Residential) One Year Plan designation.

-Allowing high density residential uses at this location within the town center development will bring more residents to the area to support the surrounding town center development.
-Previous town center plans had shown apartments to the north of this site where the new elementary school is now being developed.
+Allowing medium density residential uses at this location within the town center development will bring more residents to the area to support the surrounding town center development.
+Previous town center plans had shown apartments to the north of this site where the new elementary school is now developed.
 This site had been designated for townhouses.
 Both of these uses would have required residential densities at least in the medium density range.
 Location of apartments on this site may be more appropriate as it is closer to Northshore Dr. and more on the edge of the overall town center development.

-RECOMMEND that City Council APPROVE RP-2 (Planned Residential) zoning at a density of 35 du/ac.
+► RECOMMEND that City Council APPROVE RP-2 (Planned Residential) zoning at a density of up to 23.99 du/ac, subject to the following condition: